nicolashahn/nicolashahn.github.io/about.md

-**Nicolas Hahn** has been an artist, photographer, animator, designer, NLP researcher, infrastructure engineer, web developer, and a [Recurser.](https://recurse.com) He is currently a software engineer in Brooklyn, NY.
+**Nicolas Hahn** has been an artist, photographer, animator, designer, NLP researcher, infrastructure engineer, web developer, and a [Recurser.](https://recurse.com) He is currently a software engineer workin on augmented reality in San Francisco.
 You can find out more about what he's done in the links below.

 [Email](mailto:nicolas@stonespring.org) /
 [Resume](/files/NicolasHahnResume.pdf) /